aaaasmile/Solitario/passaggi.md

 programma principale.
 Nota che ranlib e ar sono due programmi che servono per creare il file libini.a. _Runlib_ sembra un alias di _ar_.
 Nota che la libreria nel progetto ha un proprio target e make file.
-Il file libini.a, peró, non viene installato ma semplicemente linkato.
+Il file libini.a, però, non viene installato ma semplicemente linkato.
 Il processo è indicato qui:
 _(concept of a "convenience library", which is an intermediate target that is never itself installed, but contains object code that can be linked into an executable or a larger library_.